stephenbunch/bubbles/README.md

 ## Private Scope

 One of the biggest annoyances with JavaScript is the lack of a private scope within an object.
 The longer the inheritance chain, the harder it is to come up with unique names for things, and the easier it is to clash names with a parent class creating unexpected behavior.
-With Bubbles, we can give each object a private scope where it cannot be modified by the outside.
+With Bubbles, we can give each object a private scope where it cannot be modified by the outside:

 ```js
 var Car =